Canop/termimad/README.md

 ## Advices to get started

 * Start by reading the examples (in `/examples`): they cover almost the whole API, including templates, how to use an alternate screen or scroll the page, etc.
+* The render-input-markdown example lets you type some markdown in a text area and see it rendered below
 * Be careful that some colors aren't displayable on all terminals.
 The default color set of your application should not include arbitrary RGB colors.
 * The event / event-source part of Termimad is currently tailored for a short number of applications.
 If you use it or want to use it, please come and tell me so that your needs are taken into account!
 * If your goal is to format some CLI application output, for example a few tables, have a look at [lfs](https://github.com/Canop/lfs) which is one of the simplest possible uses
-* If a feature is missing, or you don't know how to use some part, come and ping me on my chat during West European hours.
+* If a feature is missing, or you don't know how to use some part, come and ping me on [my chat](https://miaou.dystroy.org/3768) during West European hours.

 ## Open-source applications using termimad